MaierFlorian/MasterThesisTestSmells/README.md

 ## Goals

 - Collect suitable open source projects for analysis.
 - Implement test smell detection algorithms for chosen test smells.
-In more detail, try to improve detection algorithms used by other tools.
+In more detail, try to improve detection algorithms used by existing tools.
 - Perform an empirical analysis of the developed test smells detection algorithms based on the set of open source projects.
 - Provide a labelled data set of open source projects with annotated test smells.

+## Target Language

+The tool is written in Java and is used to detect test smells in Java software projects.
+The target test framework is JUnit.